Embedded-AMS/EmbeddedProto/README.md

 ## 3.0.0
 The most notable improvements in this version are:
-* The lenght of repeated, string and bytes fields can now be set from the .proto file.
+* The length of repeated, string and bytes fields can now be set from the .proto file.
 You can find information on how to this in the online [documentation](https://embeddedproto.com/documentation/using-a-message/repeated-fields/).
 * The ram size of messages has been reduced.
-This was done by using less polymorphim in the low level field classes.
+This was done by using less polymorphism in the low level field classes.
 This required upgrading to C++17 and up.
 * In a .proto file it is now possible to use a message or enum before it is defined.
-The plugin will make a depencencie tree of the messages and enums defined and sort them before generating the source code.
-Recusive inclusion are not supported.
+The plugin will make a dependency tree of the messages and enums defined and sort them before generating the source code.
+Recursive inclusion are not supported.
 * Some of the message functions changed.
-The functions where already marked as depricated in the latest 2.X.X release.
+The functions where already marked as deprecated in the latest 2.X.X release.

 # Examples